Small energy isotopies of loose Legendrian submanifolds

 Unless stated otherwise, all manifolds here and below are assumed to be connected, and isotopies always start at the identity.\\

-Assume that $L_0$ and $L_1$ are two distinct closed Legendrian submanifolds of $M$ that can be connected by a Legendrian isotopy.
-We consider the question of what the infimum of the energies of contact isotopies that move $L_0$ to $L_1$ is.
-Denote the infimum by $d(L_0,L_1)$.
+Assume that $L_0$ and $L_1$ are two distinct closed Legendrian submanifolds of $M$ Legendrian isotopic to each other.
+We are interested in the infimum of the energies of contact isotopies that move $L_0$ to $L_1$.
+Denote this infimum by $d(L_0,L_1)$.
 In \cite{rz18}, Rosen and Zhang showed that either $d(L_0,L_1) = 0$ or $d(L_0,L_1) > 0$ always holds for fixed $L_0$ independent of $L_1$.
 It is expected that the latter holds under quite general assumptions on $M$ (cf. Conjecture 1.10 in \cite{rz18}).
-For example, the following result by Dimitroglou Rizell and Sullivan implies that this is indeed the case for contact manifolds of the form $(P \times \R, \lambda + dz)$, where $(P,d \lambda)$ is an exact geometrically bounded symplectic manifold, and $z$ denotes the coordinate on $\R$.
+For example, the following Theorem which combines results from \cite{drs20}, \cite{drs21}, and \cite{oh21} implies that this is indeed the case for displaceable Legendrians in contact manifolds which are either closed\footnote{The results of \cite{drs21} and \cite{oh21} also hold for more general classes of contact manifolds which may not be closed. } or of the form $(P \times \R, \lambda + dz)$, where $(P,d \lambda)$ is an exact geometrically bounded symplectic manifold and $z$ denotes the coordinate on $\R$.